 That said, it is worth noting that the entire piece was composed by Templeton.
 No part was copied from Bach.

-An editorial glitch must have happened during the fugue’s journey from the composer’s mind to the publishing company’s press – either while the manuscript was copied by hand, or when the fugue was written down for the first time.
+An editorial glitch must have happened during the fugue’s journey from the composer’s mind to the publishing company’s press – either while the manuscript was copied by hand, or, less likely, when the fugue was written down for the first time.

 There are also signs that the damaged part of the fugue was changed afterwards, in an attempt of a last-minute fix.
 This was done with just enough success that only experienced Bach listeners will notice the omisson.

 The missing bars can be reconstructed.
 An attempt will be presented here.

 With that in mind, take a look at this interlude.
 It appears near the beginning of the fugue.

 A second interlude appears not far from the end of the fugue.
 It looks this way, in the old printed piano score:

 But the melody in Example 2 is not repeated.
 Bar 48 is not followed by a counterpart to bars 17–18 in Example 1.
 Instead, quaver figurations enter after just two bars of melody.2

 In Bach’s music, it is perfectly normal for an interlude to appear again later, usually at a different pitch and/or in modified, intensified, or even expanded form.